fangohr/nmag-www/README.md

 # About

-This repository stores the code used to build the nmag website and documentation.
+This repository stores the code used to build the nmag website only.
+The documentation is built from http://github.com/fangohr/nmag-doc.

 # Build Using Docker